api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 ```

 The OevAuctionHouse contract is designed in a generic way.
 To fully understand
-how to use this function, we need to understand how
+how to use these functions, we need to understand how
 [OEV Auctioneer](/oev-searchers/in-depth/oev-auctioneer) works.
 Refer to
 [Placing a Bid](/oev-searchers/in-depth/oev-searching#placing-a-bid) section for
 more details.